Getting communicative leadership right is a tall order.

 Recruiting top executives with great communication skills

-As for top executives, an organisation simply can’t afford to hire poor communicators for these types of positions — which makes this a responsibility primarily for the board of directors and the HR function.
+As for top executives, an organisation can’t afford to hire poor communicators for these positions, primarily responsible for the board of directors and the HR function.

-If an organisation hires top executives with poor communication skills, there’s only so much a communication department can do to mitigate negative effects cascading from the top.
+If an organisation hires top executives with poor communication skills, there’s only so much a communication department can do to mitigate adverse effects cascading from the top.

 Examples of action items: